U3A Banner

 Field Trip to the Dorset Coast - October 2013

-In late October our U3A Geology Group set off on a field trip to the Dorset coast.
+In late October our group set off on a field trip to the Dorset coast.
 The weather forecast was grim, and our hearts sank as we arrived at Burton Bradstock in a howling gale and driving rain.

 We were warned to stay away from the cliffs as massive slippage was taking place.
 So we dutifully stood well back to inspect the golden sandstones and gloomy grey clays making up the cliffs.